cncf/glossary/content/en/kubernetes.md

 Containers are more resistant to configuration drift than [virtual](/virtual-machine/) or physical machines.

 Additionally, Kubernetes works declaratively, which means that instead of operators instructing the machine how to do something, they describe — usually as manifest files (e.g., YAML) — what the infrastructure should look like.
-Kubernetes then takes care of the "how."
+Kubernetes then takes care of the "how".
 This results in Kubernetes being extremely compatible with infrastructure as code.

 Kubernetes also [self-heals](/self-healing/).